-The Gundam series is known for its flashy mech-based combat across all forms of entertainment including animated TV, movies, and in this case, video games.
-Mobile Suit Gundam Extreme VS. Maxiboost ON sees players strapping into the cockpit of their favorite Mobile Suits from throughout the franchise’s extensive history for thrilling 2v2 arena battles.
-The game was already released in Japan but this year it’ll be making its way worldwide on PS4.
+The Gundam series is known for its flashy mech-based combat across all forms of entertainment, including animated TV, movies, and in this case, video games.
+Mobile Suit Gundam Extreme VS. Maxiboost ON sees players strapping into the cockpit of their favorite Mobile Suits from the franchise’s extensive history for thrilling 2v2 arena battles.
+The game was already released in Japan, but this year it’ll be making its way worldwide on PS4.

 Considering it’s the first new Gundam game in over two years, following 2017’s Gundam Versus, fans are excited to see how the arcade brawler’s combat compares to the last game.
-Whereas Versus focused on one-on-one bouts, Extreme VS. Maxiboost ON emphasizes co-op based battling with gameplay systems like “EX Burst,” which allows two players fighting on the same team to drastically increase their power by working together.
+In comparison, Versus focused on one-on-one bouts, Extreme VS. Maxiboost ON emphasizes co-op based battling with gameplay systems like “EX Burst,” which allows two players fighting on the same team to increase their power by working together drastically.

 Guilty Gear Strive